moritzschramm/csv2sql-go/README.md

-# cvs2sql
+# csv2sql

-Inserts CVS records into MySQL database
+Inserts CSV records into MySQL database

 ## Setup
 There is a prepared `docker-compose.yml` file to make things easier.